ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

     --ssh-flag="-L 8084:localhost:8084"
 ```

-Before you perform hal deploy apply, add the docker registry corresponding to your region.
+Before you perform hal deploy apply, add the Docker registry corresponding to your region.
 In case your project is located in Europe, add the eu.gcr.io registry as illustrated below.

 ```bash
 hal config provider docker-registry account add gcr-eu \